gumeo/accSDA/README.md

 # Iris tutorial

 The following is an example on how one could use the package on Fisher's Iris dataset.
 I choose the Iris dataset because most people are familiar with it.
-Other examples with $p>>n$ examples will arive later!
+Other examples with *p>>n* examples will arive later!

 ```R
 # Prepare training and test set